wendellpiez/XMLLunchbox/README.md

 Note that there is a dot at the end of the line.

+This instruction gives the name (tag) `xmllunchbox` to the container.
+You might wish to assign your own name, or let Docker assign one of its whimsical random names (just leave the `-t xmllunchbox` flag off).

 ### Create a script to launch the XMLLunchbox server

-Copy the following text to a file called _lunch.sh_ (or a name of your choice) inside your _lunchbox_ directory:
+Copy the following text to a file called _lunch.sh_ (or a name of your choice) inside your _xmllunchbox_ directory:

 ```bash
 #!/bin/bash